 The reason for it is that the control board stores unique head adaptive data for the magnetic head assembly and service area addresses.
 Therefore, even if the PCB is the same model, it will not help to repair the clicking hard drive.

 - reading writing heads damaged due to physical damage

 - water damage inside of the hard drive

 - amplifier failure of the magnetic head assembly

 - strong magnetic impact on hard drives

 What to Do if Your Hard Drive Clicks

 If you suddenly hear that your hard drive makes a clicking noise, we recommend disconnecting it and taking it professional data recovery company to recover data.
 Please note that repairing modern clicking hard rives is not possible.
 Data recovery companies can only recover data and transfer it to another brand new hard drive.

-PITS Global Data Recovery Services offers a free evaluation and free shipping to its customers nationwide.
+PITS Global Data Recovery Services offers a risk-free evaluation and fast shipping to its customers nationwide.
 We will recover your critical data from a broken hard drive with professional data recovery tools with the help of certified experts in advanced lab facilities.